Handling Long-Distance Visitation

 In creating the best schedule for both parents and children, consider the following factors:

-• The child’s temperament, special needs, and ability to adapt to change — How easy is it for the child to receive needed medical care and support during visitation, and how does the child adjust to change switching between parents’ homes?
+- The child’s temperament and special needs: How easy is it for the child to receive needed medical care and support during visitation, and how does the child adjust to switching between parents’ homes?

-• Each parent’s schedule and lifestyle — You and your ex have to schedule parenting time around each parent’s work schedule and other obligations.
-Both parents must have a stable home environment for the child.
+- Each parent’s schedule and lifestyle: You and your ex have to schedule parenting time around each parent’s work schedule and other obligations.

-• The relationship between the parents — Scheduling requires communication and coordination between the parents.
-If you are in a high-conflict situation, it’s best to make a schedule that is consistent and requires less communication, and to have limited interaction during exchanges.
+- The relationship between the parents: If you are in a high-conflict situation, it’s best to make a schedule that is consistent and requires less communication.

-• Any history of abuse or violence — Your child’s safety is paramount.
-If there is a history of substance abuse, illegal activities, or physical, emotional, or sexual abuse, you may need to get the courts involved and to have only supervised visitation.
-Parents who are incarcerated maintain some of their legal rights to visitation, if visits to the prison don’t have a negative effect on the child.
+- Any history of abuse or violence: If there is a history of substance abuse, illegal activities, or physical, emotional, or sexual abuse, you need to get the courts involved to have only supervised visitation.
+Parents who are incarcerated maintain some of their legal rights to visitation.

 Contact Us for Help and a Free Consultation